Campus Point State Marine Conservation Area: Habitat and wildlife

 Campus Point SMCA is designed to protect habitat and species diversity.
 This SMCA represents and protects a wide diversity of habitat types including eelgrass, surfgrass, kelp, rocky reefs, shallow subtidal, rocky intertidal, oil seeps, sand, and the estuarine inputs of Devereux Slough.
 It's also known as one of the best places for the Western snowy plover.

 Recreation and nearby attractions

 Campus Point SMCA prohibits the take of all living marine resources.
-However, California's marine protected areas encourage recreational and educational uses of the ocean.
+California's marine protected areas encourage recreational and educational uses of the ocean.
 Activities such as kayaking, diving, snorkeling, and swimming are allowed.

-University of California, Santa Barbara is a coastal attraction of its own, featuring miles of sandy beaches, a semi-enclosed lagoon and the school's world-class Marine Science Institute.
+University of California, Santa Barbara has miles of sandy beaches, a semi-enclosed lagoon and a Marine Science Institute.
 Access to the coast along this fully marine protected area is available from Goleta Beach County Park, various coastal access points on University property, staircases and trails in the community of Isla Vista, and from the Ellwood Beach area of Goleta.
 The dunes and blufftop here are part of an elaborate restoration effort, including a docent program to protect and interpret the nesting area of rare snowy plover shorebirds.

-Scientific monitoring

-As specified by the Marine Life Protection Act, select marine protected areas along California's south coast are being monitored by scientists to track their effectiveness and learn more about ocean health.
-Similar studies in marine protected areas located off of the Santa Barbara Channel Islands have already detected gradual improvements in fish size and number.